ERC-8126 - AI Agent Verification

 Quantum-Resistant Future with QCV

-Verification providers MAY implement QCV for quantum-resistant encryption of sensitive verification data.
+Verification providers may implement QCV to quantum-resistant encrypt sensitive verification data.

 QCV Key Properties: - Provides future-proof protection against quantum computing threats - Military-grade encryption standards (AES-256-GCM) - Enables secure long-term storage of verification records